kubesphere-sigs/fluent-operator-walkthrough/README.md

 kubectl -n fluent get clusteroutput.fluentbit.fluent.io
 ```

-Within a couple of minutes, you can double check the output in the Kafka cluster.
+Within a couple of minutes, you can double check the output in the Kafka cluster (or your preferred data sink - remember to set it up first).

 > To double check the output, please refer to [this guide](#how-to-check-the-configuration-and-data).

 ## Fluent Bit + Fluentd mode

 With its rich plugins, Fluentd acts as a log aggregation layer and is able to perform more advanced log processing.
-You can forward logs from Fluent Bit to Fluentd with ease using Fluent Operator.
+You can forward logs from Fluent Bit to Fluentd with ease using the Fluent Operator.

 ### Forward logs from Fluent Bit to Fluentd

-To forward logs from Fluent Bit to Fluentd, you'll need to enable the Fluent Bit forward plugin as below:
+To forward logs from Fluent Bit to Fluentd, we need to enable the Fluent Bit forward plugin as below:

 ```shell
 cat <<EOF | kubectl apply -f -